 Rheumatoid Arthritis (RA)

-Approximately 1.3 million Americans have RA.
-It is two to three times more common in women than in men, and it is most often diagnosed in people between 40 and 60 years old, though it can also occur in younger adults and even children.
-The largest group of RA suffers is women over 55; about one in 20 of them have RA.
+RA is most often diagnosed in people over the age of 40.
+However, it can also occur in younger adults and even children.
+The largest group of RA sufferers is women over 55.

 Written by: the Healthline Editorial Team